 Clydebank Housing recognises the importance of integrating succession planning for senior staff into the RSL's business planning processes.
-The SFHA senior staff succession guidance states, "...the successful delivery of the corporate objectives needs a senior staff team that is equipped with the necessary skills to implement the governing body's plans.
+The SFHA senior staff succession guidance (updated in February 2021) states, "...the successful delivery of the corporate objectives needs a senior staff team that is equipped with the necessary skills to implement the governing body's plans.
 This means that succession planning should be a key component of good business planning: ensuring that the organisation understands the range of skills, knowledge and experience required to lead and deliver the achievement of the organisation's objectives.
 Consequently, succession planning is important, in governance terms, not only for the governing body but also for the senior staff team."

 Essentially, succession planning is about supporting the development of an organisation's most valuable resource - its people - and preparing for change.
-The Association is recognised as Investors in People Gold and the principles of this accreditation are practised within the organisation.
+The Association is recognised as Investors in People Gold/Investors in Young People Gold and the principles of thesethis accreditations are practised within the organisation.
 Succession planning for staff, as for the Management Committee, is a critical component of risk management and is an essential aspect of business planning.
 Just as it is vital that consideration is given to the governance requirements of the business plan, equal consideration is required of the organisational priorities.